Young Bae Rocks Racy Lace-Up Swimsuit At The Beach On Instagram

 “How you getting your stomach so flat,” they wondered.

-“By sucking it in,” responded Young, her comment receiving over 260 likes.
+“By sucking it in,” responded Young.
+Her comment received over 260 likes.

-In addition, the sensation shared another swimsuit pic on December 6, 2019, that time a professional shot taken in a studio.
-Young wore a bright red bikini and laid on her stomach on a fuzzy coat.
+In December 2019, the sensation shared another swimsuit pic after a professional shot was taken in a studio.
+Young wore a bright red bikini and lay on her stomach on a fuzzy coat.
 She completed her look with a pair of matching, glittering heels and accessorized with white gloves with red polka dots on them.
 She wore her hair in two side buns with bedazzled word hair clips and gave a sultry look with her lips parted.